CourtneyCampany/wtc_seminar/wtc_talk/index.md

 *** {img: "assets/img/agsbar.png"}
 Do shade leaves 'lie in wait'?

+---.class #id bg:white
+##Functional properties of **Eucalpytus** leaves and canopies

+> - checklist here of findings on leaf angle (king...for leaf temp control in hot dry regions, but occur in wetter regions )
+> - stomata on both sides ()
+> - sunfleck research focuses heavily on understory, but what about within the canopy
+> - Eucakpys tend to have a much sparser canopy than say a a oak tree, also everygreen so C gain year round
+> - enhancing light interception is so important in canopy C gain, and for us as we scale up

 ---&twocol bg:white
 ## The need to investigate within the canopy
 <hr>